Court of Protection, Health & Welfare Specialists

 We can act for those appointed as Litigation Friend including Independent Mental Capacity Advocates and Relevant Persons Representatives.

-Working on instruction by the Official Solicitor.
+We are often instructed by the Official Solicitor.

 Legal Aid & Funding